 Looking for small improvements like these is how you can make real gains with your conversion rate optimization.

-Use these ready-to-use coupon reminder templates to increase conversions:
+Use these ready-to-use coupon reminder templates to boost conversions:

 It works like this: when a website visitor adds an item to their cart, the free shipping bar appears and displays exactly how much more they must spend to qualify for free shipping.